Tamler Sommers

-Tamler Sommers is an American philosopher and writer.
-He is the son of the American philosopher Fred Sommers and the stepson of Christina Hoff Sommers.
-Sommers specializes in ethics and free will, and has commented on the ethics of the Alex Rodriguez performance-enhancing drugs scandal.
-His book Why Honor Matters examines the nature of honor in American discourse and defends several aspects of honor cultures.
-He currently co-hosts the podcast Very Bad Wizards with David A. Pizarro.
+Tamler Sommers is an American philosopher, writer, and podcaster.
+He is the son of philosopher Fred Sommers and the stepson of Christina Hoff Sommers.
+Sommers specializes in ethics, free will, and moral responsibility.
+His 2018 book, Why Honor Matters, examines the nature of honor in American discourse and defends several aspects of honor cultures.
+He co-hosts the podcast Very Bad Wizards with David A. Pizarro.

 Sommers received his Ph.D. in philosophy at Duke University in 2005 and is currently a professor of philosophy at the University of Houston.